 - Learn more about old growth forest management in our ever-changing world.
 Topics to include: invasive species management, watershed protection, and wildlife habitat enhancements.

 Common Lichens of Northeastern North America

-New from NYBG Press, make the most of your woodland outings with this comprehensive guide to the lichens of the northeast.
+Make the most of your woodland outings with this comprehensive guide to the lichens of the northeast, published by NYBG Press.
 Learn to identify the subtle but important species that thrive in our region.